Introduction

 Sudden death

-On 15 May 1877, the thirty-nine-year-old Walter was taken ill while working as a packer on the railway and conveyed home.
-There, he died at about four o’clock the following morning.
-He left a widow and six children.[1]
+On 15 May 1877, the thirty-nine-year-old Walter was taken ill while working as a packer on the railway and was conveyed home.
+He died around four o’clock the following morning.
+Walter left behind a widow and six children.[1]
 The inquest heard evidence that Walter had always been a delicate man and that he had been seized with a fit five minutes before he died.
 The jury returned a verdict of “Death from natural causes.”[2]

-Strangely, his father, William, died about a week earlier.
+Strangely, his father, William, had died about a week earlier.

 Sarah’s later life

-In April 1881, Walter’s widow, Sarah, was a farm servant living in a Pendomer cottage with her six children.
+In April 1881, Walter’s widow, Sarah, was a farm servant living in a cottage at Pendomer with her six children.

 The family proved to be remarkably cohesive.
 Over the next twenty years, Sarah accompanied her sons, Charles, Frank and Henry, as they migrated in search of farm work.
-In April 1891, they lived at Rowden Mill, Caundle Stourton, and ten years later at the Lodge, Bentham Hill, Southborough, Kent.
+By April 1891, they were living at Rowden Mill, Caundle Stourton, and ten years later at the Lodge, Bentham Hill, Southborough, Kent.

 By April 1911, her sons had given up agriculture for gardening and the building trade.
 By then, Sarah and all six of her children had settled in Bournemouth.
 Sarah, Samuel, Charles and Annie lived at 51 South Road, Henry at 57 South Road, Walter at 265 Windham Road, and Frank at 267 Windham Road.